Attracting new applicants for open positions has always required a variety of methods to engage and source those best for your roles.

 Did you know that websites that use video see 78% more traffic?

-If you’re wanting to reach a wider range of people with your content, using videos is a great way to capture their attention before directing them to your careers site.
+If you’re wanting to reach a wider range of people with your content, create a video to capture their attention before directing them to your careers site.

 Incorporating video into your Instagram strategy can show the personality behind your brand, proving real people make up your company, and showing viewers behind the scenes.